rogelg909/ist-303-team-A/README.md

    http://localhost:5000

 ---
-## 🧪How To Run Test & Check Coverage
+## How To Run Test & Check Coverage

 1. **Run all test cases using Pytest:** pytest -v